LoginRadius/engineering-portal/content/blog/react-with-refs/index.md

 In above code, We created ` this.myRef` in the constructor by calling `React.createRef()`  method.

-Then in the `render` method , we attached the returned value to ref of div element,  a reference to the node becomes accessible at the `current` attribute of the ref.
+Then in the `render` method , we attached the returned value to ref of the div element,  a reference to the node becomes accessible at the `current` attribute of the ref.

 We should not use `ref` attribute on function components because they do not have instances.